Left Continue shopping

 Polysaccharides / other bioactives

-Research gap Chemical profiling of Mutinus bambusinus — volatiles, toxins, polysaccharides, and other metabolites — is essentially a blank slate.
-A single well-designed analytical chemistry study would constitute a significant contribution to the literature.
+Research gap The chemistry of Mutinus bambusinus, its volatiles, its toxins, its polysaccharides, all of it, is basically a blank page.
+One well-designed analytical study would be a real contribution to the literature.

-No. Mutinus bambusinus is classified as a poisonous species (category P) in multiple authoritative global reviews of edible and toxic mushrooms, including Kuo's MushroomExpert documentation, the comprehensive phalloid phylogenetic overview published in PMC, and an evidence-based global classification of edible mushroom species.
-This classification is based on case reports of adverse reactions.
+No, and I don't hedge on this one.
+Mutinus bambusinus is classified as a poisonous species, category P, in several of the authoritative global reviews of edible and toxic mushrooms, including Kuo's MushroomExpert documentation, the big phalloid phylogenetic overview published in PMC, and an evidence-based global classification of edible mushroom species.
+That classification rests on case reports of people reacting badly to it.

 The fastest mushrooms on Earth

-Stinkhorns like Mutinus bambusinus belong to a small group of fungi that elongate their fruiting bodies through hydraulic pressure rather than cell division.
-Water is forced into the pseudostipe, inflating hollow cells and extending the stalk from a buried egg to full height within hours.
-This is not metabolic growth in the usual sense — it is more like a pneumatic pump.
-The result is one of the fastest morphological changes in the fungal kingdom, observable in real time without time-lapse photography.
+Stinkhorns like Mutinus bambusinus pull off a trick most fungi can't: they extend their fruiting body on hydraulic pressure instead of cell division.
+Water gets forced into the pseudostipe, the hollow cells inflate, and the stalk goes from a buried egg to full height in a matter of hours.
+That's not growth in the metabolic sense you'd expect, it's closer to a pneumatic pump priming.
+The result is one of the fastest shape changes anywhere in the fungal kingdom, fast enough that you can sit and watch it happen without any time-lapse camera.

 A species that may not be what we think it is